 In 2019 I have plans to again travel as much as possible, I’m leaving Europe behind and heading to South America and looking forward to experiencing the challenge of a different continent.

 I plan to work with companies and volunteer programs throughout my 8 months in South America and hope this continues to push the rise of Aussieinwanderlust to new heights.
 If you are interested in working with Aussieinwanderlust please contact me here.

 What I hope you get from Aussieinwanderlust

 I aim throughout this website is a basic one, I want to show that travelling is one of the most amazing experiences you can have in life.
 It has the potential to open up your mind, create amazing opportunities you would never otherwise get, enable you to meet some of the humblest people on the planet and face travel adventures that challenge you to the absolute limit at times.

 Throughout my journey I will aim to bring you a realistic account of what to expect, the highs and lows I face and ultimately solutions and resources for you to use for your own vacations or extended travels.

 If earning online and travelling the world as a digital nomad sounds like something you would like to do, then I’m only to happy to offer any advice I can to make that dream a reality for you as well.
 The blogging world is a friendly place and there’s plenty of room on the internet so please don’t be shy.

 Get in contact

 Got a question, need some advice or after a little bit of inspiration?
-Don’t hesitate to drop me a message and I will aim to answer it as soon as possible.
-If you think you and I are in the same corner of the globe and fancy a cold beer or a day out somewhere get in touch, after all, that is why I started travelling to begin with and that continues to be the most important part.
+Don’t hesitate to drop me a message and I will aim to answer you as soon as possible.
+If you we are in the same corner of the globe and fancy a cold beer or a day out somewhere get in touch, after all, that is why I started travelling to begin with and that continues to be the most important part.